 The degree is professionally recognised by the National Youth Agency (NYA) and endorsed by the Endorsement and Quality Standards Board for Community Development Learning.

-Level 4 - In your first year students study the following compulsory modules:
+Year 1 (credit level 4) - In your first year you will study the following compulsory modules:

 Introduction to Community Development & Youth Work I